One Pot Dinner: Unstuffed Peppers

 - Add ground beef and brown it for about 5-7 minutes.

-- Add in the rice and combine.
+- Add in the rinsed rice and mix.
+Toast it up a bit.

-- Now add the spices.
+- Next, add the spices.

 - Stir every 5 minutes or so to avoid burning but also to make sure all of the rice is coated and cooks evenly.
-If it seems too dry, add 1/4 cup of water and stir again.
+If it seems too thick, add 1/4 cup of water and stir again.

 - OPTIONAL: Top it with feta or shredded cheese.